VectorInstitute/midst-toolkit/examples/training/multi_table/README.md

 # Multi-Table Training Example

-This example will go over traning a multi-table diffusion model from the ground up using the code in this toolkit.
+This example will go over training a multi-table diffusion model from the ground up using the code in this toolkit.